-We were delighted to secure the naming rights for Offaly GAA’s brand new, state of the art centre of excellence located in Kilcormac.
+We were delighted to secure the naming rights for Offaly GAA’s brand new, state of the art, centre of excellence located in Kilcormac.
 The key aspects of the new development include four new pitches (two fully floodlit); a complex with six modern dressing rooms, a meeting room/dining area and a weights/circuit training room; and a ball-wall with an all-weather surface.
-The centre was officialy opened by Mr John Horan, President Elect, GAA and Mr Pat Fitzgerald, Bord na Móna (and former All Ireland Winner with Offaly).
+The centre was officially opened by John Horan, President-Elect, GAA, and Pat Fitzgerald, Bord na Móna (and former All-Ireland Winner with Offaly).

-Speaking at the opening of Bord na Móna Faithful Fields, Mr Fitzgerald said “Bord na Móna are excited to come on board with this project.
+Speaking at the opening of Bord na Móna Faithful Fields, Pat Fitzgerald said: “Bord na Móna are excited to come on board with this project.
 This new centre of excellence represents a new future for Offaly GAA that brings with it state of the art facilities for the young people of the County who are involved in the development squads.
-Bord na Móna are proud to associate our name with such an exciting and forward looking project.
-To have over 1,000 young boys and girls here today playing the first matches on the pitches is testament to the appetite that there is in the County to develop the games and hopefully bring success in the years to come.
+Bord na Móna are proud to associate our name with such an exciting and forward-looking project.
+To have over one-thousand young boys and girls here today playing the first matches on the pitches is a testament to the appetite that there is in the county to develop the games and hopefully bring success in the years to come.
 It is an achievement that should be measured in more than money.
 The quality of the facility underlines a commitment to excellence that is a credit to all involved.